CALL FOR PRESENTATIONS

 Disability Justice; Disability Rights; The Intersection of Ablism with Race, Ethnicity, and Sovereign Identity

 Theoretical Frameworks; Scholarly Research; Education, Training, and Programs Focused on Dismantling Structural Racism and White Supremacy, and the impact of Non-conciliatory Policies on Diversity, Inclusion, and Social Justice Work.

 Supporting Undocumented, DACAmented Students, and Mixed Status Families

 White Supremacist Ideologies on Campus: Challenges, Organizing, and Responses

-Environmental Justice; Climate Change; The Intersection of Nature with Race, Ethnicity and Sovereign Identity; Earth First Efforts and Approaches
+Environmental Justice; Climate Change; The Intersection of the Natural World with Race, Ethnicity and Sovereign Identity; Earth First Efforts and Approaches

-The Politics of Immigration on Conceptions of Race, Ethnicity, Sovereignty, Transnationalism, Power or Intersectional Identity in the United States
+The Politics of Immigration on Conceptions of Race, Ethnicity, Sovereignty, Transnationalism, Power, or marginalized identity in the United States

 The Roles, Contexts, and Challenges of Chief Diversity Officers